makiftutuncu/e/docs/MIGRATION.md

 | `e.scala.Decoder[IN]` where `IN` is input              | `e.scala.codec.Decoder[-I, +O]` where `I` is input and `O` is output |
 | `e.scala.Encoder[OUT]` where `OUT` is input            | `e.scala.codec.Encoder[-I, +O]` where `I` is input and `O` is output |

-Their implementations are in seperate modules such as e-circe or e-gson and they provide instances of these for E and EOr.
+Their implementations are in separate modules such as e-circe or e-gson and they provide instances of these for E and EOr.